 - North Platform: The best view of the entire site is from the top of building E, on top of the North Platform.

-There is a small site museum which contains a sampling of stelae, funerary urns and skeletal remains.
-More impressive items are housed in the Santo Domingo museum in Oaxaca city, along with the Treasure of Tomb 7.
+There is a small site museum which contains a sampling of stelae, funerary urns, and skeletal remains.
+More impressive items are housed in the Oaxaca Museum of Cultures.

-A taxi from downtown Oaxaca will charge about 100 pesos each way (agree on a price beforehand).
-Alternatively, hire a private guide to take you.
+A taxi from downtown Oaxaca will charge about ~100 pesos each way (agree on a price beforehand).
+Alternatively, hire a private guide to take you, and you can combine the day trip with a visit to the former convent of Cuilapan and the town of Zaachila.

-Admission is 64 pesos for adults, free for children under 13.
+Admission is ~70 pesos for adults, free for children under 13.
 If you would like to use a video camera inside the site there is an extra charge.
 The admission fee includes entrance to the site museum.
+Prices may vary -- check with your hotel or tour guide.

 There are local tour guides available on site to give you a tour of the ruins.
 Hire officially licensed tour guides - they wear an identification issued by the Mexican Secretary of Tourism.

-There is little shade inside the archaeological site, so it's a good idea to use sunscreen and take a hat.
+There is little shade on the archaeological site, so it's a good idea to use sunscreen and take a hat.